How much does a 2-week trip to the USA cost from the UK? A realistic budget covering flights, hotels, car hire, food, ESTA, insurance and activities.

 School holidays and direct flights can drive cost, so families travelling during peak periods should expect to sit towards the upper end of the range.
 One way to reduce costs is to consider nearby airports rather than the most obvious destination.
 For example, on our Florida trip we flew into Tampa, which was significantly cheaper than flying directly into Orlando, and then drove the rest of the way.
 A short additional drive can sometimes lead to noticeable savings on flights.

 For many US trips, particularly road trips, car rental is essential.
-We normally book through Holiday Autos, which allows you to compare multiple rental companies in one place.
+We normally do a price comparison through Trip, which allows you to compare multiple rental companies in one place.

 Typical daily rental costs are roughly: